snowcoding/spacex-app/README.md

 ### Research

-In an attempt to distinguish myself, the GraphQL Space X endpoint was used.
+The GraphQL Space X endpoint was used.
 This required understanding the data.
 It was important to understand what data was available, how it could be used in problem formulation and in providing a solution.
 Once this was thoroughly investigated and researched, (thank the stars for GraphiQL!)
 I was one step closer to the goal.

 Given the vast amount of data provided, my first thoughts were that charts representing this data would be a cool touch.
 I wanted to plot things as I like to visualize data.
 In the charts, we can see that the Periapsis is fairly bi-modal.
 I would never had been able to grasp that from a tabular or a JSON representation.
 Temporal data seems like the low hanging fruit and after some digging, a few endpoints were found.